 2019

-The year started with an extraordinary 6-week residency at the Shigaraki Cultural Park ,Shigaraki, Japan, along with 3 weeks of travel…Terry joined us.
+The year started with an extraordinary 6-week residency at the Shigaraki Cultural Park in Shigaraki, Japan, along with 3 weeks of travel.
+Terry joined us.
 I was awarded a Canada Council for the Arts – Arts Abroad Project Grant for the residency.
-My intention was about research and creation around figurative roof tiles in Japan, to expand my exploration of roof tile as an interactive platform for figurative work.
+My intention was to research the history and creation of figurative roof tiles in Japan, to expand my exploration of roof tile as an interactive platform for figurative work.

 2018